open-resources/dash_curriculum/tutorial/part1/chapter5.md

 ## 5.1 Prepare your app for deployment

-As a framework for this chapter, we will be using the [previous app](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part1/ch4_files/ch4_app.py) created at the end of chapter on Linking Dash Components.
+As a framework for this chapter, we will be using the [previous app](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part1/ch4_files/ch4_app.py) created at the end of the chapter on Linking Dash Components.
 Create a new folder called "new-chapter5-app".
 Save this app inside that folder as `ch5_app.py`.

 ```{attention}